Ally511/GPT/README.md

 | 250 | 4.04  |  6.35  |
 | 500 | 4.09  |  5.51  |

-* patience (after how many checks with no imporvemnt the training should be cancled)
+* patience (after how many checks with no improvement the training should be canceled)

 | pat| loss | val_loss |
 |---|---|---|